 A video made with a smartphone and without piano accompaniment would suffice.
 Please send your video preferably via Youtube, setting it to private mode and sending the related password.
-The Busoni-Mahler Foundation office will handle these videos confidentially and they will help the Artistic director in putting together the chamber music groups.
+The Busoni-Mahler Foundation office will handle these videos confidentially and they will help the Artistic curator in putting together the chamber music groups.

 8. The repertoire for the video recording is the Exposition of one the following concertos:

 Viola - Hoffmeister, Stamitz or Mozart (K 622) concerto;

 Cello - Haydn D-major concerto;